ms-jpq/chadtree/README.md

 ## Features

-### Fast & asynchronous where it counts, (and doesn't)
+### Fast & asynchronous where it counts, (and doesn't), either way, it's async all the time

 - Incremental file system scan

-- Literally every API call and file system update is async.
+- Literally every API call is async.

+- Literally every FS call is async.

 ### Integrated git support